google/cargo-raze/README.md

 bazel run @cargo_raze//:raze -- --manifest-path=$(pwd)/Cargo.toml
 ```

+Note that users using the `vendored` genmode will still have to vendor their dependencies
+somehow as `cargo-raze` does not currently do this for you.

 ### Handling Unconventional Crates

 Some crates execute a "build script", which, while technically unrestricted in